monitio/Naxer/README.md

 # Naxer
 Originally an idea and an astro component library.

+---

-Now being removed again for XFM which is way cooler.
+Now being removed again for [XFM](https://github.com/monitio/XFM) which is way cooler and a full programming language.